Directed Independent Research (4912)

 - For zero credit: This option is no-cost (tuition is waived if you are enrolled in other credit-bearing courses).
 It does not contribute (positively or negatively) toward your GPA as it is graded S/U in most cases but is still listed in your courseload on your transcript.

-- Variable Semester (7 Week Term): This term begins on the 7th week of Fall and Spring semesters.
-It is a good option if you start a new project in the first half of the term, or missed the Add deadline.
+- Variable Semester (7 Week Term): If you start a new project in the first half of a semester or miss the Add deadline, you can still sign up for a variable semester 4912 course.
+This term begins on the 7th week of Fall and Spring semesters.
 It is always zero credit and S/U grade.

 Please note, if you are a university volunteer you are not eligible to enroll in 4912.